Sahilgill24/FederNear/README.md

 NEAR blockchain enables decentralized coordination, allowing nodes to participate in the training process while supporting on-chain aggregation of encrypted data.

 ## Key Features

-### Blockchain Coordination (NEAR)
+- **Blockchain Coordination (NEAR):**
-The NEAR blockchain is integral to orchestrating the training process.
-It emits events, manages node registration, and facilitates the aggregation of encrypted data on-chain.
+  The NEAR blockchain orchestrates the training process, emitting events, managing node registration, and facilitating on-chain aggregation of encrypted data.

-### Privacy-Preserving Model Training
+- **Privacy-Preserving Model Training:**
-Pedersen commitments allow nodes to train models on their local datasets while ensuring confidentiality of both data and model parameters.
-This approach protects sensitive information during the entire training process.
+  Pedersen commitments enable nodes to train models locally on their datasets while keeping both the data and model parameters confidential.
+This ensures that sensitive information is protected throughout the training process.

-### Decentralized Node Participation
+- **Decentralized Node Participation:**
-Users can register as nodes to contribute to model training, leveraging their private datasets without revealing any data to others.
-This decentralized system encourages collaborative learning without the need to share data.
+  Users can register as nodes to participate in model training using their private datasets without revealing any data.
+This decentralized system supports collaborative learning without the need to share data.

-### Encrypted Aggregation
+- **Encrypted Aggregation:**
-Once nodes train their models and submit encrypted weights and biases, NEAR-based smart contracts aggregate these encrypted values on-chain, maintaining privacy throughout the aggregation process.
+  After training, nodes submit their encrypted weights and biases, which NEAR-based smart contracts then aggregate on-chain, ensuring privacy during the aggregation process.

 ## Architecture Overview

-### Server-Side (Model Provider)
+- **Server-Side (Model Provider):**

-#### Upload Model:
+  - **Upload Model:**
-The user (model provider) uploads the model (e.g., linear regression, neural network) and registers it on the NEAR blockchain.
+    The user (model provider) uploads a model (e.g., linear regression, neural network) and registers it on the NEAR blockchain.

-#### Event Emission:
+  - **Event Emission:**
     Once the model is registered, an event is emitted on the NEAR blockchain, notifying all registered nodes of the new model available for training.

-### Client-Side (Nodes)
+- **Client-Side (Nodes):**

-#### Node Registration:
+  - **Node Registration:**
     Users can register their wallet address as nodes on the NEAR blockchain.

-#### Data Processing:
+  - **Data Processing:**
-When a node detects the model registration event, it retrieves the model parameters, loads its private dataset, and initiates training.
+    Upon detecting a model registration event, a node retrieves the model parameters, loads its private dataset, and begins training.

-#### Pedersen Commitments:
+  - **Pedersen Commitments:**
-The trained model’s weights and biases are encrypted using Pedersen commitments, ensuring confidentiality.
+    The trained model’s weights and biases are encrypted using Pedersen commitments to maintain confidentiality.

-#### Encrypted Submission:
+  - **Encrypted Submission:**
     Nodes submit their encrypted weights and biases to the NEAR smart contract for aggregation.

-### On-Chain Aggregation
+- **On-Chain Aggregation:**
   The NEAR smart contract aggregates encrypted results from multiple nodes without exposing any underlying data.

-### Decrypted Results
+- **Decrypted Results:**
   The model provider retrieves the final encrypted aggregated model and decrypts the weights using their private key.

-Through federated learning, FederNear enables secure, decentralized, and privacy-preserving model training, ensuring that sensitive information remains private and secure across the network of participating nodes.
+Through federated learning, FederNear provides secure, decentralized, and privacy-preserving model training, keeping sensitive information private and secure across the network of participating nodes.